Demonstrating commitment to compassionate patient care, the health care team, & continued certification.

 Regaining Certification

-PAs who have lost certification may regain it by fulfilling CME requirements and passing PANRE.
+PAs who have lost certification may regain it by fulfilling CME requirements, paying any outstanding fees, and passing PANRE

-• First sign in to your record and log, or verify that you have logged, at least 100 Category 1 CME credits earned within the two-year period ending on the date your PANRE application is submitted to NCCPA.
-For example, if you plan on applying for PANRE on June 1, 2022, your CME earning window will be June 1, 2020-June 1, 2022.
+• First sign in to your NCCPA Portal and log, or verify that you have logged, at least 100 Category 1 CME credits earned within the two-year period ending on the date your PANRE application is submitted to NCCPA.
+For example, if you plan on applying for PANRE on June 1, 2024, your CME earning window will be June 1, 2022-June 1, 2024.
 You can apply any CME credits that you have previously earned within the timeframe mentioned above.

 Exception: PAs who have lost eligibility for certification due to NCCPA disciplinary proceedings must first apply to reestablish eligibility.